There is a multitude of reasons that accidents happen. Negligence is often cited as one cause of automobile accidents.

 - the police report from the accident, including witness testimonies and submitted evidence from involved parties

 - the New Jersey traffic laws that pertain to the area in which the accident occurred, and how either party may have been negligent in abiding by those laws; including failure to signal, ignoring of traffic signs or lights, or failure to navigate the vehicle in such a way as to prevent the accident from occurring

 - evidence of driver distraction

 As noted above, if your attorney in a personal injury lawsuit finds the other driver to have been negligent or otherwise at fault for causing the majority of the accident, you will be able to recover damages to the comparative extent of their fault.
 Note that as the plaintiff, you have the burden of proof of convincing the judge or jury that your version of the events is true.
-Your attorney will do so by gathering evidence that proves the sequence of events causing the accident, and that it was the defendant’s culpability.
-The defendant’s insurance company, similarly, will have to prove that their client was not liable, and will do so by perhaps poking holes in your version of the events.
-If the defendant takes an affirmative defense approach, in which they try to prove that you were in fact partially at fault for the accident; they, too, will have the burden of meeting the preponderance of evidence standard, convincing the judge or jury of their version of the events.
+Your attorney will do so by gathering evidence that proves the sequence of events causing the accident and that it was the defendant’s culpability.
+Similarly, the defendant’s insurance company will have to prove that their client was not liable and will do so by perhaps poking holes in your version of the events.
+If the defendant takes an affirmative defense approach, in which they try to prove that you were in fact partially at fault for the accident, they, too, will have the burden of meeting the preponderance of evidence standard, convincing the judge or jury of their version of the events.

 Get in Touch with a Mercer County Personal Injury Attorney Today

 At The Law Office of Kamensky, Cohen & Riechelson, our team of experienced personal injury attorneys represents clients across Trenton, Princeton, Hamilton, and the greater Mercer County area in all auto accident claims.